 Movement: Stimulants can cause users to move erratically and spastically.
 Other drugs like marijuana can slow reaction time and delay movements.

 The video below shows a woman high on flakka outside an apartment complex.
-This type of behavior isn’t common, but less exaggerated movement is common in most stimulant users.
+This type of behavior isn’t common, but less exaggerated movements are common in most stimulant users.

 Speech: Slurred speech is the hallmark of many narcotics and alcohol.
 Prescription pills like benzodiazepines and stronger narcotic pain relievers can cause slurred speech.
 As I mentioned before stimulants and opiates can cause euphoria and talkativeness.
 One of the most common indicators in a high functioning drug user, look for a person to have an episode of higher energy at specific times of day.